2012 Atlantic hurricane season: Tropical Storm Tony

 A tropical wave emerged into the Atlantic from the west coast of Africa on October 11.
 The wave split, with a portion later developing into Hurricane Sandy, while the other drifted slowly in the eastern Atlantic.
 The latter portion interacted with an upper-level trough, which developed into a surface low-pressure area on October 21.
 After acquiring deeper convection, the system was classified as Tropical Depression Nineteen at 1800 UTC on October 22.
 The depression headed northward along the eastern periphery of a cutoff low-pressure area.
 Although wind shear was not very strong, the depression initially failed to strengthen.
 Nonetheless, the depression organized further and intensified into Tropical Storm Tony at 0000 UTC on October 24.

 A mid-level trough to the northwest and a ridge to the east caused the storm to curve northeastward on October 24.
 Tony strengthened further, and by 1200 UTC on October 24, attained its peak intensity with maximum sustained winds of 50 mph and a minimum barometric pressure of 1,000 mbar.
 The storm maintained this intensity for about 24 hours while moving east-northeastward and accelerating.
 On October 25, Tony began to weaken due to a combination of increasing vertical wind shear and decreasing sea surface temperatures.
 Later that day, the circulation of Tony began to entrain cooler and drier air, while shear displaced the deep convection well away from the center.
 By 1800 UTC on October 25, the storm was declared extratropical after it took on a frontal cyclone appearance on satellite imagery.

 Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 2012.
-This was the same list used in the 2006 season, as no names were retired afterward.
+This was the same list used in the 2006 season, as no names were retired from that year.
 Storms were named Kirk (which had replaced Keith in 2000), Oscar, Patty, Rafael, Sandy, and Tony for the first (and in the case of Sandy, only) time in 2012.